namitoyokota/namitoyokota/venminder/brags.md

 - [Refactored the entire Aurelia project](https://venminder.atlassian.net/browse/PHX-900) to follow Frontend Guild and Control Assessment specific standards.
 - TO DO: Add proposal markdown document to above.
 - Added [linting workflow](https://venminder.atlassian.net/browse/PHX-508) with `eslint` and `prettier` to follow the Frontend Standard.
-- TO DO: Aadd linting as a pipeline step.

 ### Migrations
 - Upgraded deprecated `vm-grid-v2` to vm-library's [`vm-grid-v3`](https://venminder.atlassian.net/browse/PHX-1269) component